 Information on U.S. Jerseys is as close and as fast as your connection to the World Wide Web.
 Log on today.

+genetic merit U.S. Registered JerseyTM bulls.

-According to a University of Wisconsin survey, across the board, owners of Jerseysired cows and heifers give them high scores for calving ease, conception, longevity, and higher levels of milkfat and protein.
+According to a University of Wisconsin survey, across the board, herd owners give Jersey-sired cows and heifers high scores for calving ease, conception, longevity, and higher levels of milkfat and protein.

-New research is documenting herd owners' observations.
+Other studies have documented those observations.
 University of Minnesota researchers report that Holstein cows bred to Jersey bulls, rather than Holstein bulls, produced calves that were 20% lighter at birth, born with less dystocia, and were over 50% less likely to have retained placentas.
 Differences between the two groups after the first lactation were just 672 lbs.
 (305 kg.) in energy-corrected milk yield, favoring the purebred Holsteins.
 Jersey-sired crossbreds averaged 78 days to first service, versus 88 days for Holsteins, and 139 days open, compared to 155 days for Holsteins.